-Cultivate a passionate appreciation for literature and its cultural contexts.
+Cultivate a passionate appreciation for literature and its cultural contexts as an English major.
 Embrace the power of language with skillful reading, writing, and speaking.

 About the Program